afroisalreadyinu/miniboss/README.md

 `miniboss.group_name` is required.
 The group name is used to identify the services and network defined in a file; you will see it in a number of places such as container and network names when miniboss creates a cluster.
-It also enables multiple groups on the same host to be managed by miniboss.
+It also enables multiple collections on the same host to be managed by miniboss.

 A **service** is defined by subclassing `miniboss.Service` and overriding, in the minimal case, the fields `image` and `name`.
-The `env` field specifies the environment variables; as in the case of the `appdb` service, you can use ordinary variables in this and any other value.
+The `env` field specifies the environment variables.
+As in the case of the `appdb` service, you can use ordinary variables anywhere Python accepts them.
 The other available fields are explained in the section [Service definition fields](#service-definition-fields).
-Here, we are creating two services: The application service `python-todo` (a simple Flask todo application defined in the `sample-apps` directory) depends on `appdb` (a Postgresql container), specified through the `dependencies` field.
+In the [above example](#usage), we are creating two services: The application service `python-todo` (a simple Flask todo application defined in the `sample-apps` directory) depends on `appdb` (a Postgresql container), specified through the `dependencies` field.
 As in `docker-compose`, this means that `python-todo` will get started after `appdb` reaches running status.

 The `miniboss.cli` function is the main entry point; you need to call it in the main section of your script.
 Let's run the script above without arguments, which